This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Determination of Chemical Characteristics”.

 d) 6 days

 Explanation: The BOD test is carried out for 5 days.
-BOD is biological oxygen demand.
+BOD is a biological oxygen demand.
 It is the amount of Dissolved oxygen utilized by bacteria to carry out biochemical reactions.

 11. At what temperature the bottles for the BOD test are incubated?